rachelbuchta/tic-tac-toe/README.md

  Project created by Turing School staff.

- Special thanks to Scott Schipke, John Adams, or 2010 FE Cohort instructors and peers.
+ Special thanks to Scott Schipke, John Adams, our 2010 FE Cohort instructors and peers.

  ## Features